astridx/meinblog/content/posts/joomla/15joomla-kategorien-im-backend-einrichten.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ tmpl/foo/edit.php](https://github.com/astridx/boilerplate/compare/t11b...t12#diff-1637778e5f7d1d56dd1751af1970f01b)

-The form for editing an element is told to display the category field using the information in the XML file.
+We add the category field to the form for editing an element.
+It is rendered using the information in the XML form `administrator/components/com_foos/ forms/foo.xml`, which we worked on earlier in this chapter.

 [administrator/components/com_foos/ tmpl/foo/edit.php](https://github.com/astridx/boilerplate/blob/f43071430a05c95faec2286cdf0853c9a473ad01/src/administrator/components/com_foos/tmpl/foo/edit.php)